thijor/pyntbci/README.md

+---
+bibliography: references.bib
+---

 # PyntBCI

 The Python Noise-Tagging Brain-Computer interface (PyntBCI) library is a Python toolbox for the noise-tagging brain-computer interfacing (BCI) project developed at the Donders Institute for Brain, Cognition and Behaviour, Radboud University, Nijmegen, the Netherlands.
 PyntBCI contains various signal processing steps and machine learning algorithms for BCIs that make use of evoked responses of the electroencephalogram (EEG), specifically code-modulated responses such as the code-modulated visual evoked potential (c-VEP).
-For a constructive review of this field, see [7].
+For a constructive review of this field, see @martinez2021.

-When using PyntBCI, please reference at least one of the following: [1], [2], [5].
+When using PyntBCI, please reference at least one of the following: @thielen2015, @thielen2017, @thielen2021.

 ## Installation